Tenentism

-Tenentism (tenentismo) was a political philosophy of junior army officers (tenentes, /pt/, "lieutenants"), generally from the burgeoning middle-class and unsatisfied with the oligarchic structure of the republic who significantly contributed to the Brazilian Revolution of 1930 that ended the First Brazilian Republic.
+Tenentism (tenentismo) was a political philosophy of junior army officers (tenentes, /pt/, "lieutenants"), generally from the burgeoning middle-class and unsatisfied with the oligarchic structure of the republic who significantly contributed to the Revolution of 1930 that ended the First Brazilian Republic.

-The movement advocated reforms in the country's power structure, among which the end of open ballot system (the end of the so-called vote of cabresto), a voting method that favored the coronelismo present in the Oligarchic Republic, in addition to defending the institution of Secret ballots, universal suffrage and reform in public education.
+The movement advocated reforms in the country's power structure, among which the end of open ballot system (the end of the so-called vote of cabresto), a voting method that favored the coronelismo present in the Oligarchic Republic, in addition to defending the institution of secret ballots, universal suffrage and reform in public education.

 Background

 The first decades of the 20th century saw marked economic and social change in Brazil.
 With industrialization on the rise, the federal government — dominated by the coffee oligarchs and the old order of café com leite politics and coronelismo — came under threat from the political aspirations of new urban groups: the proletariat, government and white-collar workers, merchants, bankers, and industrialists.
 In parallel, growing prosperity encouraged a rapid rise of a new working class of Southern and Eastern European immigrants who contributed to the growth of trade unionism, anarchism, and socialism in Brazil.
 In the post-World War I period, Brazil saw its first wave of general strikes and the establishment of the Communist Party in 1922.

 A new class of junior army officers (tenentes) had emerged.
 They were trained in European war standards and believed themselves superior to their senior officers who still held antiquated ideas of the past.
 In addition, various senior officers had become complacent or sided with the government and its political structure, which sparked criticism from the tenentes.

 Meanwhile, the divergence of interests between the coffee oligarchs and the burgeoning, dynamic urban sectors was intensifying.
 According to historian Benjamin Keen, the task of transforming society "fell to the rapidly growing urban bourgeois groups, and especially to the middle class, which began to voice even more strongly its discontent with the rule of the corrupt rural oligarchies".
 In contrast, despite a wave of general strikes in the post-war years, the labour movement remained small and weak, lacking ties to the peasantry, who constituted the overwhelming majority of the Brazilian population.
 As a result, rather disparate and disjointed social reform movements cropped up in the 1920s.